-If you’ve ever researched common lead generation tactics, chances are you’ve come across direct mail as a top tactic, and for good reason.
+If you’ve ever researched common lead generation tactics, chances are you’ve come across direct mail as a top tactic, and for a good reason.
 Direct mail is a simple, effective way to ensure your information gets to the right contact.
 It’s easy to delete an email or send a call to voicemail.
 With direct mail, there’s a higher chance that your contact receives and engages with your material.

-Top companies like Google and Intel use direct mail to streamline their business growth.
+Top companies like Google and Intel use direct mail to streamline business growth.
 You can check out these examples and more here.